 I think maybe you guys should make a calculator for roommates who leave appliances on.
 Sorry, but I’m not paying for you to leave 2 fans and a scentsy on all day.
 Maybe even one for doing all your dishes all the time since you love to cook and use every dish in the house.
 There are flies and I’m not waiting for you to do them.
 Charge them.

-hearing how much my mom has had to (and will continue to have to) shell out for having a kid in college made me break out in a sweat.
+My little brother Tucker is going away to college today.
+It’s a defining moment for our family – my mom will finally have a child free house for the first time in 32 years.
+This child-free luxury livin’ doesn’t come cheap though.
+Being a parent myself, hearing how much my mom has had to (and will continue to have to) shell out for having a kid in college made me break out in a sweat.
 I’ve already informed my 5 year old he better get good at writing scholarship essays sooner rather than later.

 I then realized that Tucker, like many college students, will have to sustain living on his own with little to no money.
 In a world where 20 bucks needs to last you an entire month, there has to be some serious personal money management that has to happen… and I’m here to help!